metamn/react/content/blog/on-state/index.md

 > React makes it painless to create interactive UIs.
 Design simple views for each state in your application, and React will efficiently update and render just the right components when your data changes. &mdash; [https://reactjs.org/](https://reactjs.org/)

-More, when hooks were introduced they were explained with the help of state.
+More, when hooks were introduced they were immediately related to state.

 > Hooks are a new addition in React 16.8.
 They let you use state and other React features without writing a class. &mdash; [Introducing Hooks](https://reactjs.org/docs/hooks-intro.html)

 React has to offer built-in mechanisms to deal with state &mdash; to support one of its core features.
-And yes it does with `useState`, `useReducer`.
+And yes it does with `useState` and `useReducer`.

-But none of these are powerful enough to handle complex scenarios &mdash; leaving to the ecosystem to come up with  alternatives.
-Like:
+None of these are powerful enough to handle complex scenarios &mdash; leaving to the ecosystem to come up with  alternatives like:

 - [Redux](https://redux.js.org/), [MobX](https://mobx.js.org/) &mdash; Scalable state services for large applications.
 - [Apollo GraphQL](https://www.apollographql.com/docs/react/essentials/local-state/) &mdash; State management bundled with data management from a proven provider.